Found on the lawn at FOS is the finest concours d'elegance in the world, where the most beautiful cars are presented

 Our gin uses wild-grown botanicals sourced from the estate, and is distilled with mineral water naturally chalk-filtered through the South Downs.

-The Secret Garden is a quintessential Goodwood experience; a serene, shaded retreat only steps away from the excitement of the course.
+The Secret Garden is a quintessential Goodwood experience, steps away from the excitement on the track.
+This serene, shaded retreat offers guests a cocktail reception and an exclusive Chef's Table lunch.

 Call our team on 01243 755054